Well, this essay has been sitting over in the UNhallowed collection for the last decade, but I’m no longer convinced that it needs to be.

-Despite Rowling’s comments in the joint interview of 2005; that Grindelwald was indeed connected to a wartime situation in the mid 1940s (despite the utter refusal of such a statement to make any kind of sense), in the absence of further information, what seemed just as likely was that the whole Grindelwald distraction was intended to be a “meta” trick.
+Despite Rowling’s comments in the joint interview of 2005; that Grindelwald was indeed connected to a wartime situation in the mid 1940s (despite the utter refusal of such a statement to make any kind of plausible sense), in the absence of further information, what seemed just as likely was that the whole Grindelwald distraction was intended to be a “meta” trick.
 The “defeat of the Dark wizard Grindelwald” was designed to associate and conflate Albus Wulfric Percival Brian Dumbledore with the hero Beowulf.
 He who settled the Grendels, after which adventure he was given the rule of the land, and ruled it well, and was much beloved.

 (ETA: it turned out to have absolutely nothing to do with the problem presented by Tom Riddle.
-But it made a masterful distraction to facilitate stringing out the general inaction over the course of the endless camping trip from Hell.)
+But it made a masterful distraction to facilitate stringing out the plot’s general inaction over the course of the endless camping trip from Hell.)

 Or was he?
 Hold that thought, too.